 In 1893 irrigation finally came to the Prosser area giving the farmers more options for the crops they grew.
 Some of the first were eggplant, sugar beets, strawberries, corn, apples, and other fruit.
 Prosser was incorporated in 1899.

-With the coming of the railroad to Prosser this opened other opportunities for shipping their crops and livestock to markets in other cities.
-One of the industries that took advantage of the railroads was ice making.
+The coming of the railroad to Prosser opened other opportunities for shipping their crops and livestock to markets in other cities.
+One of the industries that took advantage of the railroads was ice-making.

 The railroad also allowed the people of this area to travel to sporting events, conventions, and other excursions.
-For most of the people here they never went any where beyond their local community and the railroad gave them the freedom to travel, but it also brought the outside world to them.
+For most of the people here never went anywhere beyond their local community and the railroad gave them the freedom to travel, but it also brought the outside world to them.

-When the year 1900 arrived, it found the town of Prosser with a population of 220 and there were numerous real estate offices. banks, and mercantiles open to serve the growing number of farmers that were moving in to the area.
+When the year 1900 arrived, it found the town of Prosser with a population of 220 and there were numerous real estate offices. banks and a mercantile open to serve the growing number of farmers that were moving into the area.
 In 1905 Prosser became the county seat for Benton County.
-That same year the Prosser Queen river boat was launched to originally haul freight and passengers and later was used for Sunday outings.
+That same year the Prosser Queen riverboat was launched to originally haul freight and passengers and later was used for Sunday outings.